quillforms/quillforms/react-docs/available-actions-and-filters.md

 ### QuillForms.RendererCore.FieldAnswered
 This action is called after a specific field is answered and the user has already swiped it to the next question.
-To add your own action after the form is loaded, you should do something like this:
+To add your own action after the field is answered and swiped, you should do something like this:

 ```js
 import { addAction } from "@wordpress/hooks";